A FIELD GUIDE TO EVALUATING MINIATURE DONKEY CONFORMATION

 There are often times when I need to quickly evaluate the conformation of a donkey, such as when I travel, at a sale, or at a show.
-These donkeys may be out in a field wearing their winter shaggy coat or show clipped, in hand or at liberty.
-A good deal of the time I quietly make a judgment about the donkey while I am in conversation with it’s owner.
+These donkeys may be out in a field wearing their winter shaggy coat or show clipped, in hand, or at liberty.
+A good deal of the time I quietly make a judgment about the donkey while I am in conversation with its owner.
 I have created a system of studying a donkey that works for me.
 There are LOTS of excellent books written that can teach the intricacies of conformation; my system is a cursory evaluation only.
-I find that it helps me to evaluate conformation when I do it in an organized fashion.
+It helps me to evaluate conformation when I do it in an organized fashion.

 The first thing I look at is the head.
-I want to see a big soft eye, and an appropriate length of head with a lot of character.
-A beautiful head is very important to me so if the donkey doesn’t have one my consideration of it is concluded.
-Next I look at the hooves.
-I will not purchase a club footed donkey and I check the hoof for the rings around it and shape that can suggest the donkey has been foundered.
+I want to see a big soft eye and an appropriate length of head with a lot of character.
+A beautiful head is particularly important to me so if the donkey doesn’t have one my consideration of it is concluded.
+Next, I look at the hooves.
+I will not purchase a club-footed donkey and I check the hoof for the rings around it and shape that can suggest the donkey has been foundered.
 Then I check the donkey’s bite.
 This is easy to do with one finger while I snuggle the donkey’s head and I can usually accomplish this unnoticed by the owner thereby avoiding offending him/ her.
 I will not purchase a donkey for breeding with a bite off more than 1/8th inch.

 Quite a lot of the donkeys I look at do not pass these first criteria but if he/she has I continue by studying the donkey from the side.
 I am looking for balance.
-I want to see thirds: the chest, mid-section, and hip should all be of about the same proportion, and look like they all should belong to the same animal!
+I want to see thirds: the chest, midsection, and hip should all be of about the same proportion and look like they all should belong to the same animal!
 Some donkeys look like they could tip forward with slight provocation because the chest is big, the neck thick, and the head big while the hindquarter is slight.
-If you divide this donkey in thirds you will find that her hindquarters belong on a different donkey.
+If you divide this donkey into thirds, you will find that her hindquarters belong to a different donkey.
 She is very out of balance and I would not want her in my breeding program.

-Now I look for a fine throatlatch, an appropriate length of neck, a high tie-in of the neck at the shoulder and good definition of where the neck ends and the shoulder begins.
+Now I look for a fine throatlatch, an appropriate length of neck, a high tie-in of the neck at the shoulder, and a good definition of where the neck ends, and the shoulder begins.
 This is especially important for a driving donkey because a short, thick neck with a low tie-in impedes movement.
 The donkey above is Circle C Legend.
-He has a nice throatlatch in that his neck tapers nicely and you can easily see where his neck ends and his head begins.
+He has a nice throatlatch in that his neck tapers nicely and you can easily see where his neck ends, and his head begins.
 His neck meets his shoulder up high and with good definition.

 The donkey above is BR Pepper Jack.
-Pepper has a nice nearly level top line with a very strong connection at his loin.
-He also has a well shaped hip and has good balance overall.
+Pepper has a nice nearly level topline with a strong connection at his loin.
+He also has a well-shaped hip and has good balance overall.
 His parts fit! he does not tuck up well in the flank area and that will impede his movement.
-He is a draft type jack so I can live with that.
+He is a draft type of jack so I can live with that.

 This weanling donkey has a narrow chest and crooked legs.
-He is pretty straight to his knees but at that point his legs go off.
+He is pretty straight to his knees but at that point, his legs go off.
 He also toes out on both front feet.
 There are times in a young donkey’s growth when the legs will be off at the knee and then come back in later.
 That is because the growth plates in the knees sometimes don’t develop evenly.
-The situation many time will correct it’s self without an owner being aware of it.
+The situation many times will correct itself without an owner being aware of it.

 This beautiful jennet is Circle C Cappachino.
 She has great legs and good width of body.

 While I am at the front of the donkey I also look back across the top of the rump and off across the top of the tail.
-A good quality donkey will be round across the top of his rump; a poor quality donkey will have a steep angle from the spine and down to it’s sides.
+A good quality donkey will be round across the top of his rump; a poor-quality donkey will have a steep angle from the spine and down to its sides.
 The donkey below has a very poor hip from this angle.
-She is very narrow at the tail and steep off the sides.
+She is very narrow at the tail and she is steep off the sides.
 This is a big fault.

 Using Photos To Study Conformation